microsoft/vscode-docs/docs/java/extensions.md

 [comment]: <> (Replace it with Java Azure Pack once available)

-Along with the language supports, if your applications are targeting cloud, especially Azure.
-There is a [Azure Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-azureextensionpack) which contains extensions for popular Azure Servcies:
+Along with the language support, if you are deploying your applications to the Cloud, especially Azure, there is a [Azure Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-azureextensionpack) which contains extensions for popular Azure Services:

 ### App Services (Websites)